sebfisch/java-fun/content/docs/streams/practice.md

 ## Task: Avoid reopening files

-The presented implementation opens some file twice.
+The presented implementation opens some files twice.
 Modify the stream pipeline in such a way that no files are opened more than once and only matching lines are held in memory.